hamadmarri/cacule-cpu-scheduler/README.md

-Note: `O(n)` sounds scary, but usually for a machine with 4 CPUS where it is used for desktop or mobile jobs, the maximum number of runnable tasks might not exceed 10 - the idle tasks are excluded since they are dequeued when sleeping and enqueued when they wake up.
-The Cachy scheduler latency for high number of CPU (4+) is usually less than the CFS's - again for desktop and mobile usage.
+Note: `O(n)` sounds scary, but usually for a machine with 4 CPUS where it is used for desktop or mobile jobs, the maximum number of runnable tasks might not exceeds 10 (at the pick next run time) - the idle tasks are excluded since they are dequeued when sleeping and enqueued when they wake up.
+The Cachy scheduler latency for a high number of CPUs (4+) is usually less than the CFS's since no tree balancing nor tasks balancing are required - again for desktop and mobile usage.

 ## Highest Response Ratio Next (HRRN) policy
 Cachy is based in Highest Response Ratio Next (HRRN) policy.
 HRRN is a non-preemptive scheduling policy in which the process that has the highest response ratio will run next.
-Each process has a response ratio value R = (w_t + s_t) / s_t where w_t is the process waiting time, and s_t is the process estimated running time.
-If two process has similar estimated running times, the process that has been waiting longer will run first.
-HRRN aims to prevent starvation since it strives the waiting time for processes.
+Each process has a response ratio value `R = (w_t + s_t) / s_t` where `w_t` is the process waiting time, and `s_t` is the process running time.
+If two process has similar running times, the process that has been waiting longer will run first.
+HRRN aims to prevent starvation since it strives the waiting time for processes, and also it increases the response time.

 ## Tests and Benchmarks
 TBA